 Permit imprint indicia must read in the same direction as the delivery address on the mailpiece.
-The indicia must not encroach on reserved space (e.g., ACS participant code, delivery point barcode) if such a standard applies and can be placed in one of these four positions:
+The indicia may not be placed below the address or encroach on reserved space (e.g., ACS participant code, delivery point barcode).
+The indicia can be placed in one of these four positions:

 - a.
-Upper right corner of the mailpiece. - b.
+Upper right corner of the mailpiece.
+(Also the recommended location for picture permit imprint indicia). - b.
 Upper right corner of the address area. - c.
-To the right of the address on an address label. - d.
+Upper right area (not lower than the address area) on an affixed address label or when printed in an address block. - d.
 To the right of the address on an insert appearing through a window envelope.